thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 Note that the mean of real wages is lower, while inflation is higher.
 We can see the effect of volatility in the no longer zero partial derivatives for the shock standard deviations.
 Larger shocks sizes drive down the mean of real wages while they increase inflation.

-The mean of the variables does not change if we use pruned third order perturbation but the standard deviation does.
+The mean of the variables does not change if we use pruned third order perturbation by construction but the standard deviation does.
 Let's look at the standard deviations for the pruned second order solution first:

 ```@repl tutorial_3
 get_std(Gali_2015, parameter_derivatives = get_parameters(Gali_2015), algorithm = :pruned_second_order)